daltonsjones98/Active-Directory-Deployment-and-Setup/README.md

 &emsp;

 **<h2> Description </h2>**
 This project goes through install and action steps for Active Directory Services.
-A small description would be I created two virtual Machines: DC1((Windows Server) and WM 2( Client).
+A quick description would be that two virtual Machines were created: DC1((Windows Server) and WM 2(Client).
 On DC-1 Active Directory is installed and a domain is created.
-VM 2 is used as a client pc to connect to that domain using the newly created users.
+VM 2 is used as a client PC to connect to that domain using the newly created users.
 The Applications and steps used are listed below.

 <h2>Environments and Applications Used</h2>